pedrovieira/PVVolumeBar/README.md

 //First you need to say to your PVVolumeBar that you want to show the Lateral Volume Pads [_volumeBar setShowsLateralVolumePads:YES];

-//And then, you need to say the volume you want to use so that the Lateral Volume Pads are displayed there
+//And then, you need to say the volume you want to use so that the Lateral Volume Pads are displayed there.
-//For example, if your minimum volume is 0.0, maximum volume is 1.0 and you set 0.5 as the volume for Lateral Volume Pads
+//For example, if your minimum volume is 0.0, maximum volume is 1.0 and you set 0.5 as the volume for the Lateral Volume Pads
 //the Lateral Volume Pads will be displayed right in the center of the Volume Bar [_volumeBar setVolumeForLateralVolumePads:0.5];
 ```